dwu185/teaching/generator.md

 ```
 - Unlike regular function...
     - Generator does not need to run to completion
-    - Generator can be paused and resumed later
+    - Generator can be suspended and resumed later

 note:
 In the example below, the generator looks very similar to a normal function.
 However, there's a big difference between them.